We come across a lot of business owners who have great offerings and great websites, but they don’t have a blog. This is a mistake.

 - how your products or services help them solve those problems

 For the first item above for example, wedding photographers have very different needs and concerns from portrait photographers.
-Yes, both shoot portraits, but one does so exclusively, so you need to consider how you can tailor you specific expertise to your audience and what you write for them.
+Yes, both shoot portraits, but one does so exclusively (and there are even different subsets within that such as headshots), so you need to consider how you can tailor you specific expertise to your audience and what you write for them.

 Photography Blog Ideas